simonharrison789/simonharrison789/videos.md

 ## Ivanti Neurons for Patch Management and Ivanti Neurons Patch for Intune

-Ivanti Neurons for Patch Management is a cloud-native endpoint security application, enabling users to manage the patching of their Windows, Mac, and Linux endpoints.
+Ivanti Neurons for Patch Management is a cloud-native endpoint security product, enabling users to manage the patching of their Windows, Mac, and Linux endpoints.
 Ivanti Neurons Patch for Intune extends Microsoft Intune to enable the patching of third party applications.

 | Title | Description |
 | --- | --- |